Spiritual Masters & Teachers

 You can’t see GOD, because you are GOD!

 How can you look for THAT, what you are?

 Sri Aurobindo is considered one of the greatest Wisdom Teachers of the last century.
-He was born in Calcutta in 1872, studied in England and was a professor in Baroda (north of Mumbai) for several years.
+He was born in Calcutta in 1872, studied in England and held a chair at Baroda College (north of Mumbai) for several years.
 Initially a political activist, he soon turned intensively to yoga.
 In 1910 he went to Pondicherry (southeast India) to devote himself entirely to his inner spiritual life and work.
 During his forty years in Pondicherry, he developed ‘Integral Yoga’.
 Here the traditional six yoga paths are equally emphasized and the three great spiritual paths of man – the Path of Selfless Action, Love and True Knowledge ( Karma Yoga, Bhakti Yoga and Jnana Yoga) are united.
 In addition to the ascent of the soul, the descent, that is, living in the world as an integral part of the Path, is also taught.
 In 1926 he founded the Sri Aurobindo Ashram together with his spiritual associate, the Mother.
 Until his death in 1950, he lived a very secluded life there, devoting himself exclusively to the realization of Integral Yoga.

 Mira Alfassa – „The Mother“

 Mira Alfassa was born in France in 1878.
 An exceptionally gifted child she became an accomplished painter and musician, while she had many inner experiences from early childhood on.

 In 1914, she met Sri Aurobindo in Pondicherry for the first time.
 She immediately recognized him as her mentor she had met in earlier visions, and knew that her future work was by his side.
 She lived permanently in Pondicherry from 1920 onwards.
 Sri Aurobindo saw her as an embodiment of the evolutionary, creative force, which led to her name “The Mother.”